Rasbandit/JS-Toy-Problems/README.md

-# HEY DOUG!!!!
+# Basis for

-The intro and medium folders are just random toy problems that I have collected but are not relly part of my new plan specifically
+The intro and medium folders are just random toy problems that I have collected but are not really part of my new plan specifically.
+Part of my goal with this is to eliminate "advanced toy problems" and make it

 ## HTML